Swift banner Italian site U.S. site U.K. site

 Among the products promptly telemetered to the ground by Swift via TDRSS when observing a newly-detected burst, are the X-ray Single Pixel Event Report, or SPER, data.
-This contains single pixel (grade 0) events above 0.5 keV, detected in the central 200x200 pixel window of the XRT in Photon Counting mode.
-It is used to generate a position for the new GRB when automatic onboard centroiding failed, or to refine the onboard position.
+These contains single pixel (grade 0) events above 0.5 keV, detected in the central 200x200 pixel window of the XRT in Photon Counting mode.
+They are used to generate a position for the new GRB when automatic onboard centroiding failed, or to refine the onboard position.
 SPER messages are telemetered periodically, so there can be multiple SPERs per burst.
 These are not cumulative, and are summed before being analysed.

-We have developed a script, triggered by the arrival of SPER data, which automatically determines the GRB position.
-SPER positions are better than on-board derived or ground image mode derived positions, as the SPER analysis takes account of bad columns and the Point Spread Function (PSF).
-Where possible, we apply the UVOT-enhancement process (see below), which further improves the positions.
+Software at the UKSSDC is automatically triggered whenever SPER data are received.
+This combined all available SPER data and detects and localises the GRB afterglow.
+These SPER positions, or Prompt-ground positions (the two terms are interchangeable) are more reliable than on-board derived or ground image mode derived positions, as the SPER analysis takes account of bad columns and the Point Spread Function (PSF).
+Where possible, we apply the enhancement process (see below), which further improves the positions.
 SPER positions are produced for approximately 75% of BAT-detected GRBs with prompt slews.

 When a SPER message is received, the software checks to see if any earlier SPER messages for that trigger exist, and, if so, merges them all to create a single event list, and creates an image from this.
 A sliding-cell source search mechanism is then employed, which searches for count excesses above the background.
 Any excesses thus found are assumed to be sources.
 In the very rare case where multiple sources are found in the SPER data (this has happened once to date), the brightest source is assumed to be the GRB and this position is processed as described below, however positions for all sources are sent to the XRT team for consideration.